 Pro Well constructed

 The body of this circular saw is made from rugged and tough plastics.
 The handles are coated with a soft rubber, and metals are used for the guard and base plate design.
 The tool is decently constructed and does not feel cheap.

 Once you connect this saw to the mains, the power-on indicator LED will alert you.
 A lot of expensive tools lack this feature.

 Even without any prior experience, it's easy to learn how to use this power tool.

 Pro Easy and comfortable to work with

 Due to its lightweight design (7.2 lbs), the tool is quite handy, even for working overheads.
-The handles are coated in rubber which adds the comfort and minimizes the chances of accidental slips.
-Furthermore, the blade has an undisturbed line of sight, so you won't have to lean over to see the workpiece.
+The handles are coated in rubber which adds to the comfort and minimizes the chances of accidental slips.
+Furthermore, the blade has an unobstructed line of sight, so you won't have to lean over to see the workpiece.

 Con Unsafe trigger lock

 The trigger lock is designed very poorly.
 It works much like a trigger lock on a gun.
 Once it’s released, there is nothing to stop the trigger from accidentally activating.
 After you finish a cut, you must disable the trigger manually.

 Con Lacks electric brake